yymgc2003/kwavesource2d/README.md

 This repository provides a simulation framework using k-Wave to reproduce experimental setups involving ultrasound and fluids.
 The main goal is to generate high-quality datasets for machine learning applications by numerically simulating ultrasonic wave propagation in complex media, such as pipes and particles in water.

+## Difference between 2-D and 3-D

+Please note that x-axis and y-axis are swapped.
+The generated mat file have reflected signals in the first half, and transmit signals in the second half.
+Take care when you convert the file into npz.

 ## Getting Started

 ### Prerequisites